fostroll/corpuscula/doc/README_UTILS.md

 ## Utilities

-The package contains a bunch of utilities that can sometimes be useful.
-Here we show just unsorted list of them.
+The package contains a bunch of utilities.
+Below is an unsorted list of them.

 Sort objects by their frequency:
 ```python